stefaneichert/OpenLidarToolbox/README.md

 Follow the instructions [here](https://rashms.com/qgis/install-whitebox-tools-plugin-on-qgis/).

 # **General notes on input LiDAR data**
-All tools are designed to work best with data that is in square tiles between one and about 25 million points.
-Processing time increases exponentially with the number of points, as does the RAM memory requirement.
+All tools are designed to work best with data that is in **square tiles between one and about 25 million points**.
+**Processing time increases exponentially with the number of points**, as does the RAM memory requirement.
 The best practice for processing large datasets is to split the data into overlapping tiles (e.g., 20 m overlap), batch process the tiles, and “de-collar" (remove the overlaps) the resulting raster datasets.

 # **Modules**